What to do after university

 If you're considering an academic career, hoping to change direction from your degree or you're just not feeling ready to leave uni yet, doing a postgraduate course can be a very good option to consider.

-You could use postgraduate study as an opportunity to travel and experience life in a different country.
-For example, you could consider going to a European city where you can do a master's for free.
+You could use postgraduate study as an opportunity to travel and experience life in a different country if you choose to apply for a master's degree abroad.